hackthebox/Hackster/CONTRIBUTING.md

   lint your code before committing or pushing.
 * Try/except the actual error which is raised.
 * Proofread the code and fix oddities.
-* If in doubt, assume Birb is already exhausted from work. 🙃

 ***Always leave the campground cleaner than you found it.***